RonIovine/pshell/README.md

 library but with all the underlying functionality stubbed out.
-This will allow all the pshell functionality to easily be completly removed from an application without requiring any code changes or recompilation, only a re-link (for static linking) or restart (when using a shared library acessed via a softlink) of the target program is necessary.
+This will allow all the pshell functionality to easily be completly removed from an application without requiring any code changes or recompilation, only a re-link (for static linking) or restart (when using a shared library/module acessed via a softlink) of the target program is necessary.

 See the full README file for a complete description of all the components, installation, building, and usage.